gopalroy1/BookMyShow/README.md

 # Book My Show Backend

-This is a Spring Boot backend Application where you can book tickets, find show, search movies and has 10-12 API’s.
+This is a Spring Boot backend Application where you can book tickets, find show, search movies, cancel ticket and get email for the cancellation with refund and has 10-12 API’s.

 ## Description